 Ignoring Suspension Fault Warning Light

-Despite the fact that many warning lights alert drivers to the need for air suspension repair, we often tend to ignore them.
+Even though many warning lights alert drivers to the need for air suspension repair, we often tend to ignore them.
 This is among the main reasons for air suspension failure.

 When individual air suspension components, such as electronic parts, pressure regulators, or pumps, stop working, the onboard computer alerts the driver and suggests that immediate attention is warranted.